chfr/babbel/README.md

 # Babbel
 Swedish for babble, unsurprisingly.
-This is a basic messaging app built with a simple REST API.
+This is a RESTful messaging app API built with Flask.
 It's also the first Flask app I've built, which may make it a bit rough around the edges.

 ## Usage
+The API can be used with utilities like cURL or (partially) via some simple views provided in this repository.

 ### API
 For all API calls, ``2XX`` responses indicate success and ``4XX`` responses indicate failure.
 Requests that do not return any data will return ``204 No Content``.